Capitol Police investigating bomb threat near U.S. Library of Congress | Law-Order

 Capitol Police investigating bomb threat near U.S. Library of Congress

-The U.S. Capitol Police said they were investigating a bomb threat on Thursday near the Library of Congress, which is across from the Capitol, as nearby buildings were evacuated and support vehicles rushed to the area.
-"This is an active bomb threat investigation," the Capitol Police said on Twitter.
+Law enforcement officials surrounded a man with possible explosives sitting in a vehicle near the U.S. Capitol on Thursday, as nearby buildings were evacuated and emergency vehicles rushed to the scene about a mile from the White House.

-The U.S. Capitol Police said they were investigating a bomb threat on Thursday near the Library of Congress, which is across from the Capitol, as nearby buildings were evacuated and support vehicles rushed to the area.
+Law enforcement officials surrounded a man with possible explosives sitting in a vehicle near the U.S. Capitol on Thursday, as nearby buildings were evacuated and emergency vehicles rushed to the scene about a mile from the White House.
+"This is an active bomb threat investigation," the U.S. Capitol Police said on Twitter.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)